Afnan011/Afnan011/README.md

 # 💫 About Me:
-Self-motivated computer science student with a passion for coding.
-Recently graduated in BCA and ready to take on the tech world!
+I am a self-motivated computer science student with a passion for coding.
+I have graduated with a BCA degree and I am ready to conquer the tech world!

 ## 🌐 Socials: